 - pregnant or plan to become pregnant.
-If you take buprenorphine sublingual tablets while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life-threatening if not recognized and treated.
+If you take buprenorphine and naloxone sublingual tablet while pregnant, your baby may have symptoms of opioid withdrawal at birth that could be life-threatening if not recognized and treated.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.

-• Breastfeeding or plan to breastfeed.

-Buprenorphine can pass into your breast milk and harm your baby.
-Talk to your healthcare provider about the best way to feed your baby if you take buprenorphine sublingual tablets.
-Monitor your baby for increased drowsiness and breathing problems if you breastfeed during treatment with buprenorphine sublingual tablets.
+- breastfeeding or plan to breastfeed.
+Buprenorphine and naloxone can pass into your breast milk and harm your baby.
+Talk to your healthcare provider about the best way to feed your baby if you take buprenorphine and naloxone sublingual tablet.
+Monitor your baby for increased drowsiness and breathing problems if you breastfeed during treatment with buprenorphine and naloxone sublingual tablet.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, or herbal supplements.
+- Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, or herbal supplements.

-How should I take buprenorphine sublingual tablet?
+How should I take buprenorphine and naloxone sublingual tablet?

-Read the Instructions for Use at the end of this Medication Guide for detailed instructions on how to take buprenorphine sublingual tablet.
+Read the Instructions for Use at the end of this Medication Guide for detailed instructions on how to take buprenorphine and naloxone sublingual tablet.

-- Take buprenorphine sublingual tablet exactly as prescribed by your healthcare provider.
+- Take buprenorphine and naloxone sublingual tablet exactly as prescribed by your healthcare provider.
 Your healthcare provider may change your dose after seeing how it affects you.
-Do not change your dose unless your healthcare provider tells you to change it. - Do not take buprenorphine sublingual tablet more often than prescribed by your healthcare provider.
+Do not change your dose unless your healthcare provider tells you to change it. - Do not take buprenorphine and naloxone sublingual tablet more often than prescribed by your healthcare provider.

+Buprenorphine and naloxone sublingual

-• Buprenorphine sublingual tablets is not for occasional or "as needed" use.
+tablet is not for occasional or "as needed" use.

-- If you are prescribed a dose of 2 or more buprenorphine sublingual tablets at the same time: - Ask your healthcare provider for instructions on the right way to take buprenorphine sublingual tablet. - Follow the same instructions every time you take a dose of buprenorphine sublingual tablet.

-• Take the entire buprenorphine sublingual tablet.
-Do not cut, chew, or swallow buprenorphine sublingual tablet because the medicine will not work as well.

-• After buprenorphine sublingual tablet is completely dissolved, rinse your mouth with water and swallow.
-Wait for at least one hour before brushing your teeth.

-• Report any problems with your teeth immediately to your healthcare provider and schedule an appointment with a dentist.
-Tell your dentist that you have started taking buprenorphine sublingual tablets.

-• If you miss a dose of buprenorphine sublingual tablet, take it as soon as you remember.
+- If you are prescribed a dose of 2 or more buprenorphine and naloxone sublingual tablets at the same time: - Ask your healthcare provider for instructions on the right way to take buprenorphine and naloxone sublingual tablet. - Follow the same instructions every time you take a dose of buprenorphine and naloxone sublingual tablet. - Take the entire buprenorphine and naloxone sublingual tablet.
+Do not cut, chew, or swallow buprenorphine and naloxone sublingual tablet, because the medicine will not work as well. - After buprenorphine and naloxone sublingual tablet is completely dissolved, rinse your mouth with water and swallow.
+Wait for at least one hour before brushing your teeth. - Report any problems with your teeth immediately to your healthcare provider and schedule an appointment with a dentist.
+Tell your dentist that you have started taking buprenorphine and naloxone sublingual tablets. - If you miss a dose of buprenorphine and naloxone sublingual tablet, take it as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
 Do not take 2 doses at the same time unless your healthcare provider tells you to.
-If you are not sure about your dosing, call your healthcare provider.

-• Dispose of expired, unwanted, or unused buprenorphine sublingual tablets by promptly flushing down the toilet (if a drug take-back option is not readily available).
+If you are not sure about your dosing, call your healthcare provider. - Dispose of expired, unwanted, or unused buprenorphine and naloxone sublingual tablets by taking your drug to an authorized DEA-registered collector or drug take-back program.
+If one is not available, you can dispose of buprenorphine and naloxone sublingual tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag; and throwing the bag in your trash.
 Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.

-• If you take too many buprenorphine sublingual tablets or overdose, call Poison Control or get emergency medical help right away.
+If you take too many buprenorphine and naloxone sublingual tablets or overdose, call Poison Control or get emergency medical help right away.

-What should I avoid while taking buprenorphine sublingual tablet?
+What should I avoid while taking buprenorphine and naloxone sublingual tablet?